 Emotions are a tough topic for kids to tackle so today I'm sharing our Emotions Discovery Bottles, which is a fun DIY Toy or craft inspired by Disney's Inside Out.
-These are part of Frugal Fun for Kids' Craft Closet Boredom Busters Week!
 I've added a few affiliate links for easy reference, just FYI.

-When we first saw the movie, we had about a day of sadness after seeing the movie… I think my daughter has my super strong send of empathy.
-But we have recovered and now we are using these characters to help us name our emotions, so I count it as a win!
+When we first saw the movie, we had about a day of sadness after seeing it… I think my daughter has my super strong sense of empathy.
+But we have recovered and used these characters to help us name our emotions, so I count it as a win!

-With out emotions discovery bottles, I thought the kids would go grab the appropriate bottle when they felt the corresponding feeling but instead they like to have them all handy and make them interact.
+With our emotions discovery bottles, I thought the kids would go grab the appropriate bottle when they felt the corresponding feeling but instead they like to have them all handy and make them interact.
 We have also watched other movies with our emotions bottles and used them to identify different feelings in the movie.

 My lovely assistant decided to pretend to be all of the emotions during the photo shoot.
 Classic photo-bomb!
 She's a pro at 'em!

 I'll give the ingredients for each one below but you can obviously make your own interpretations for the emotions!
 Making them with my daughter was part of the fun!